Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Extreme H EWs: blue SEDs vs. covering factor

 Figure~\ref{fig:PDF} displays the resulting broad H$\alpha$ EW probability density functions (PDFs), computed assuming random observer orientations weighted by the random-orientation distribution $p(i)=\sin i$.
 The shaded region indicates the full range of EWs observed in the high-$z$ sample of \citet{Maiolino2025} ($200 \lesssim {\rm EW} \lesssim 1200$ \AA).
 While the observed histogram is a population statistic that also reflects intrinsic scatter in black hole mass, accretion rate, and BLR gas properties, our model curves isolate the variance due to orientation alone and are therefore narrower.
 Nevertheless, the shift of the probability-weighted peak EW with ionization parameter provides a useful handle on the overall scaling needed to reproduce typical line strengths.
 In the most edge-on tail of the orientation distribution, the model predicts very large EWs because the observed optical continuum decreases approximately geometrically, $\propto \cos i$, while the broad-line luminosity is assumed to be isotropic.
 In practice, once the direct nuclear continuum becomes extremely faint -- in our models this occurs at $i \gtrsim 85^\circ$ -- the observed rest-optical continuum will not continue to dim indefinitely.
 A low-level continuum floor from host starlight and/or scattered AGN light is expected to dominate over the highly foreshortened direct disk emission at these inclinations, effectively truncating the high-EW tail.
 We therefore impose a conservative cap ${\rm EW}(\mathrm{H}\alpha)\le 2000$\,\AA\ when constructing the PDFs.
-This cap affects only the extreme edge-on tail and does not alter the probability-weighted median used to calibrate $C_{\rm BLR}$.